LeSasse/pymute/README.md

 # Pymute: A Mutation Testing Tool for Python/Pytest written in Rust

 Pymute is inspired by my experience of using [cargo mutants](https://mutants.rs/).
-I used it in a rust project really enjoyed it, so I had to search for something similar for python/pytest projects.
+I used it in a rust project, really enjoyed it, so I had to search for something similar for python/pytest projects.
 Quickly found [mut.py](https://github.com/mutpy/mutpy) and [the pynguin fork of mut.py](https://github.com/se2p/mutpy-pynguin) among some other solutions, but none of them seemed quite stable across different python